Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Rubbermaid 4–8 Ft.
 Configurations Deluxe Custom Closet Kit

-My name’s Rebecca Boniface.
-My curiosity and frugality fuel my enthusiasm for DIY projects.
-My experience ranges from wrenching on cars to RV repairs, furniture hacks, and small engine maintenance.
-Since I live full-time in an RV and travel frequently, I find that clever use of my small space keeps my belongings organized and safe.
+Since I live full-time in an RV and travel frequently, I find that a clever use of my small space helps keep my belongings organized and safe.
 Being mindful of my stuff allows me more time to do things I love and less time sifting through piles, my previous organizational system.
-I want to help you find the products that will enhance your space, as well as save yourself time and money.
+I want to help you find products that will enhance your space, while also saving you time and money.

 Closet organizers can be roughly divided into two categories: freestanding or attached units.
 Since models that are attached to the wall of a closet are more common, I focused on those for this guide.
 Next, I looked at which brands and models were the most popular, based on online product ratings.
 I tested each by: